torvalds/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 mode, the dm-integrity target can be used to detect silent data corruption on the disk or in the I/O path.

-There's an alternate mode of operation where dm-integrity uses bitmap instead of a journal.
+There's an alternate mode of operation where dm-integrity uses a bitmap instead of a journal.
 If a bit in the bitmap is 1, the corresponding region's data and integrity tags are not synchronized - if the machine crashes, the unsynchronized regions will be recalculated.
 The bitmap mode